jamarier/tweeproblems/README.md

 ## YAML format

-(it is recomended to study examples in source dir)
+(it is recomended to study, yaml format and examples in source dir)

 Some previous definitions: